Table of Contents:

 - If you want to check or report a link you receive in an email, ALWAYS type the URL directly into the address bar of your browser.

-Fighting Identity Crimes continually reports the latest scams and prevention tips in the Scams News section.
+Fighting Identity Crimes continually reports the latest scams and prevention tips in the Scams News Summary section.
 You can be a valuable contributor in the war against Internet fraud by keeping up-to-date with the latest criminal scam techniques and sharing this information with others.
 If you think you have been a victim of a phishing email, file a report with the Federal Trade Commission (FTC).